Spacetime-Meta/documentation/Connect_to_the_map.md

 Once loaded in the map, you model will be scaled down to 1mx1mx1m so it is recommended you keep that in mind to avoid weird scaling.

 2. **Link or IPFS hash to your project logo**
-This should be a square image, idealy 64x64.
+This should be a square image, ideally 64x64.

 3. **Link or IPFS hash to your banner image**
 This should be a 1920x1080 image.